MartinTomis/Cloning/README.md

 My project includes the following files:
 * model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode (udacity code)
-* model.h5 containing a trained convolution neural network
+* model1.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* video1.mp4 and video2.mp4

 ####2.
 Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and the original drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```